wp-plugins/wp-email-template/readme.txt

 == Upgrade Notice ==

+= 1.5.0 =
+New Features Upgrade.
+3 new features and 1 border corner round bug fix.

 = 1.4.2 =
 Major Maintenance Upgrade.
 6 Code Tweaks plus 2 bug fixes for full compatibility with WordPress v 4.3.0 and WooCommerce v 2.4.5